 I've put together a list on this page of all the skirting board tools you need if you want to get perfect joints, miters, scribes and to fix the boards firmly to each other and the walls.
 Each tool has a quick description of where/why I use it:

 If you are a DIYer or new to carpentry, think about investing in a chopsaw.
-I've got a huge DEWALT saw but you don't need to spend loads of money, Screwfix have a great range of good saws and often have promotions on so you should be able to get a deal.
-Skirting is possible with a hand powered mitre saw, but only a power saw can cut the really fine amounts off for absolutely perfect mitres and scribes.
+I've got a huge Dewalt saw but you don't need to spend loads of money there are cheaper ones available.
+Cutting Skirting boards is possible with a hand powered mitre saw, but really only a power saw can cut the tiny amounts off for absolutely fine tuning perfect mitres and scribes.

 Self explanatory, for trim/finish carpentry work like skirting boards I use a 8m pocket tape measure.